Arghun: Fall of Buqa

 Arghun saw the government as his own property and didn't approve of Buqa and Aruq's arrogance and excesses, which soon raised them many enemies.
 Aruq practically ruled Baghdad as his own appanage, not paying taxes to central government, murdering his critics.
 Sayyid Imad ud-Din Alavi's murder on 30 December 1284 angered Buqa to the point summoning Abish Khatun herself to his court.
-It was Jalal ad-Din Arqan, one of her attendants first to reveal the details of murder, after which he was sawed in half.
-She was ordered to pay blood money worth 700.000 dinars to Sayyed's sons as the result of court.
+It was Jalal ad-Din Arqan, one of her attendants first to reveal the details of murder, after which Arqan was sawed in half.
+She was ordered to pay blood money worth 700.000 dananeer (plural of dinar) to Sayyed's sons as the result of court.
 Other emirs, including Tuladai, Taghachar and Toghan started to conspire with Arghun to depose overpowered Buqa.
 His first step was to investigate former non-paid Salghurid taxes.
-As a result, he gained over 1.5 million dinars from Fars province.
+As a result, he gained over 1.5 million dananeer from Fars province.
 His next step came in 1287, when Buqa fell ill.
 He investigated Aruq in same fashion and started to control Baghdad's income as well, replacing him with Ordo Qiya.
 Another replacement came when Buqa's ally Amir Ali Tamghachi was removed from governorate of Tabriz.

 Perceiving that he had lost the khan's favour, Buqa organized a conspiracy in Prince Jushkab and Arghun's vassal king Demetre II of Georgia (whose daughter Rusudan was married to Buqa's son) were implicated.
 Buqa promised Jushkab the throne on condition of appointment as naib of the empire upon success.
 However Jushkab sent news to Arghun about the treachery.
 Arghun in his turn sent his new emir Qoncuqbal to arrest Buqa.
 It's unknown how Rusudan escaped the purge by Arghun but Demetre II was summoned to capital and imprisoned as well.
 Buqa was put to death on January 16, 1289.
 He was succeeded as vizier by a Jewish physician, Sa’ad al-Daula of Abhar.
 Sa'ad was effective in restoring order to the Ilkhanate's government, in part by aggressively denouncing the abuses of the Mongol military leaders.

 Reforms and purges

 After dealing with Buqa, Arghun went for Hulaguid princes, whose loyalties were questionable - Jushkab was arrested and executed on 10 June 1289 while trying to raise an army.
-Hulachu and Yoshmut's son Qara Noqai were arrested on 30 May 1289, in connection with Nawruz's revolt in Khorasan.
+Hulachu and Yoshmut's son Qara Noqai were arrested on 30 May 1289, in connection with Nawruz' revolt in Khorasan.
 After a trial, they were sent to be executed in Damghan on 7 October 1290.
 After his relatives, Arghun authorizes Sa'd al-Dawla to execute children of Shams al-Din Juvayni and rest of his proteges.